Lumi-supercomputer/lumi-userguide/docs/software/lumi-o/common-use-cases.md

 ## Viewing

-In CSC supercomputers you can check the number of objects and the amount of stored data in your current Allas project with command:
+In LUMI you can check the number of objects and the amount of stored data in your current project with the following command:
 ```text
 a-info
 ```